EMU-CFE/CanvasDataViewer/README.md

 * Open SQL Server Management Studio
 * In the ObjectExplorer open the CanvasDataStore database and go to CanvasDataStore/Programmability/Stored Procedures
-* Right-click on dbo.CanvasData_General_DownloadLatestSchemaAndTables and click “Execute Stored Procedure…”.
+* Right-click on dbo.CanvasData_General_DownloadSchemaAndTables and click “Execute Stored Procedure…”.
 This process accesses Canvas API endpoints to download the current Canvas Data table schema.
 It also downloads all the actual Canvas Data data, which is packaged in comma-delimited text files.
 This can take up to an hour or more.
 * Right-click on dbo.CanvasData_General_TableBuild and click “Execute Stored Procedure…”.
 This process creates tables to hold the data according to the latest schema.
 Then it loads all the datafiles into import tables.
 Finally it transfers all the data to production tables and builds indexes on them to aid searching.
 This process can take several hours depending on the amount of data in your instance.

 ### Step 10 - Set up SQL Server Agent Jobs